Free to Low-Cost Purebred Pet Adoption: 4 Proven Methods That Work

 When I was a kid, our family’s first dog was an Airedale Terrier named Peanuts.
 He originally belonged to one of my Dad’s friends, but when the friend moved out of the country, he couldn’t take the dog with him.
 We gladly welcomed Peanuts into our home and had him for the rest of his life.

-This rehoming style of adoption was not something that we had sought out, but sometimes life will present opportunities to provide a pet with a good home with no adoption costs to you.
+This rehoming-style adoption was not something we sought out, but sometimes life presents opportunities to provide a pet with a good home at no cost to you.
 Plus, someone who needs to surrender their beloved pet due to allergies, illness, economic hardship, or work assignments will be comforted to know that their pet is going to a good home (especially if you are willing to share updates, photos, or visits with the pet).

-When you are considering the adoption of a surrendered pet, be sure to ask the owner lots of questions about the animal’s habits, health, and temperament in order to ensure a good fit in your home.
+When considering adopting a surrendered pet, be sure to ask the owner many questions about the animal’s habits, health, and temperament to ensure a good fit for your home.

 Pros of Adopting Pets Through Rehoming